 ⑤ How many passengers can I carry while practising driving outside lessons?

 There’s no specific limit here—you can carry as many passengers as the vehicle legally holds.
-However, ferrying around a large number of people when you haven’t yet passed may be quite nerve-wracking.
+However, ferrying around a small army of people when you haven’t yet passed may be quite nerve-wracking.
 Unless you’re feeling particularly confident behind the wheel, it’s probably best to stick to just one passenger.
+And although it’s legal to have your kids in the car too, there are some additional things you should think about before carrying child passengers when you’re learning to drive.

 ⑥ Can a supervising driver have any points on their licence?